Homological stability for the ribbon Higman--Thompson groups: Introduction

-To the best of our knowledge, this is the first homological stability result for dense subgroups of big mapping class groups.
+To the best of our knowledge, this is the first homological stability result for dense subgroups of big mapping class groups although density will not play a role in our proof.
 Our proof uses a recent convenient framework given by Randal-Williams and Wahl \cite{RWW17}.
 The core of the proof is similar to \cite{SW19}, but with new technical difficulties arising from infinite type surface topology.
+In particular, we take advantage of what we call the ``mutual link trick" which we abstract from \cite{BFM+16} and which we expect to be useful in a number of settings.
 We hope our result here can be further used to calculate the homology of ribbon Higman--Thompson groups and shed light on the question whether braided $V$ is acyclic.
+In fact, our Proposition \ref{prop-Tn-inf} has already been used in \cite{PalmerWu22} to prove that the mapping class groups of disk minus Cantor set is acyclic.
+It is also worth mentioning that, the homology of the infinite genus version ribbon Thompson group has been calculated rationally in \cite[Theorem 1.2]{FK09} and integrally in \cite[Theorem 1.16]{ABF+21}.
+It in fact has the same homology as the stable homology of mapping class groups.